m2vang/java-project/README.md

 # java-project
-update to see AWS CodeBuild on 11/6/2019
+update to see AWS CodeBuild builds automatically on 11/6/2019